ethansmith2000/AFIG/README.md

 python train_[method].py
 ```

+The results that looked nice are from the quantized method

 ## Future Plans
 - Try some more on the GMM methods, see if we can fix the STDs at the std of the dataset or use a fixed per position learnable std
 - Can we do this in latent space?
 I'd really like to somehow encode each concentric ring into a single token to make this scalable.